telerik/xaml-docs/controls/radribbonview/styling-and-appearance/styling-ribbonsplitbutton.md

 ---
 title: Styling the RadRibbonSplitButton
 page_title: Styling the RadRibbonSplitButton
-description: Check our &quot;Styling the RadRibbonSplitButton&quot; documentation article for the RadRibbonView WPF control.
+description: Check our &quot;Styling the RadRibbonSplitButton&quot; documentation article for the RadRibbonView {{ site.framework_name }} control.
 slug: radribbonview-styling-ribbonsplitbutton
 tags: styling,the,radribbonsplitbutton
 published: True